mouhcine1981/econ-notes.github.io/_posts/2026-08-20-wilmington-vs-national-metros.md

 ## Summary

 Wilmington's job growth has outpaced both its size class and the country as a whole for six straight years, and it accelerated more after COVID than its peer metros did on average.
-It is currently adding jobs and raising wages at the same time, which most metros its size are not doing.
+It is currently adding jobs and raising wages at the same time, which most metros its size are not doing, and its economy is moderately diversified rather than concentrated in a narrow set of industries.
 The wage level itself remains a weaker spot: strong growth from a lower starting point still leaves Wilmington below the middle of its peer group on what workers actually earn.